Section I: Introduction

 RSI Usage

-- Overbought/oversold conditions.
+Usage No 1 - Overbought/oversold conditions.
 Values above 80 are considered overbought and values below 20 are considered oversold.
 As the market reaches higher levels, there is a possibility that every bull interested in the instrument has already taken a position (this took the RSI above the 80 level).
 At this point weak longs start taking profits and closing out positions.
 This gives the market a chance to retrace, letting the RSI get back to neutral levels, breaking back down the 80 level as the price sells off.
 The same is true for a downside move, as the RSI reaches the oversold territory (below zero), bears start to take profits, giving the RSI the strength needed to get back to neutral levels, making the price rally.

 [Chart 16]